2003 Pan American Games

-The 2003 Pan American Games were held in Santo Domingo, Dominican Republic, from August 1 to 17, 2003.
-The successful bid for the games was made in the mid-1990s, when Dominican Republic had one of the highest growth rates in Latin America.
+The 2003 Pan American Games, officially the XIV Pan American Games (XIV Juegos Panamericanos) and commonly known as Santo Domingo 2003, were held in Santo Domingo, Dominican Republic, from August 1 to 17, 2003.
+The successful bid for the Games was made in the mid-1990s, when Dominican Republic had one of the highest growth rates in Latin America.

-All 42 PASO countries and over 5,223 athletes pre-registered for the participation in the XIV Pan American Games.
+All 42 PASO countries and over 5,223 athletes pre-registered for participation in the XIV Pan American Games.
 An additional 2,425 trainers and delegates attended.
 The United States pre-registered the most athletes (713) and Saint Lucia entered the least (6).
 The host country entered 562 athletes.

 Bids

-In December 1998, in Panama City, Panama, Santo Domingo beat Guadalajara, Mexico, and Medellín, Colombia, in the voting to host the games.
-Guadalajara later went on to host the 2011 Pan American Games.
+In December 1998, in Panama City, Panama, Santo Domingo beat Guadalajara, Mexico, and Medellín, Colombia, in the voting to host the Games.
+Guadalajara went on to host the 2011 Pan American Games.

-Game highlights
+Games highlights

 Opening ceremony

 The games opened at Estadio Olímpico Félix Sánchez before a crowd of 48,000.
 The exhibition featured some 10,000 performers, some dressed in costumes ranging from skeletons to men in tuxedoes and top hats, typifying a Dominican carnival.

 Local baseball heroes Juan Marichal and Pedro Martínez were on hand for the ceremony.
 They completed the final lap of the torch and with Luis Pujols, the nephew of the San Francisco Giants coach of the same name, dressed in a Dominican baseball uniform, swung a bat at a baseball sitting atop the mini-flame which triggered the cauldron.

 The ceremony also was attended by then-President of the Dominican Republic Hipólito Mejía, Pan American Sports Organization president Mario Vázquez Raña and New York Mayor Michael Bloomberg.